 Guide

-Contact Form CAPTCHA Comparison -- reCAPTCHA, Turnstile, hCaptcha, and Honeypots
+Honeypot vs CAPTCHA for Contact Forms -- reCAPTCHA, Turnstile, hCaptcha, and Sorting

-Contact Form CAPTCHA Comparison -- reCAPTCHA, Turnstile, hCaptcha, and Honeypots
+Honeypot vs CAPTCHA for Contact Forms -- reCAPTCHA, Turnstile, hCaptcha, and Sorting

 When contact form spam increases, the first instinct is usually simple: add CAPTCHA.